 Every day brings new choices they say, that’s true with respect to changing technology delivering new things every day.
 Cloud storage is one such platform where the option for users is plenty.
-Google Drive is one of the popular cloud storage service provider that this article will focus on to give you information about how to sync google drive to computer or smartphone.
+Google Drive is one of the popular cloud storage service providers that this article will focus on to give you information about how to sync Google Drive to computer or smartphone.

 How to sync Google Drive to Desktop

-To get started with using Google Drive download Backup and Sync application on to your computer.
-Follow this steps to learn to sync Google Drive to computer:
+To get started with using Google Drive download the Backup and Sync application onto your computer.
+Follow these steps to learn to sync Google Drive to a computer: